miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 The final step you mentioned—writing minimal, near-poetic examples—is crucial.
 Having a single “Petiteflow” as a canonical minimal example that people can look at and immediately “get it” will ensure the pattern is memetically transmissible.
 That example doesn’t have to handle complex logic or show advanced features.
 It just needs to communicate the “no complexity” ethos and the pattern’s simplicity.

-Then your more complex “Poeflow” can serve as a demonstration of handling more steps and conditions, while “Workflow” or “My100StepWorkflow” can show you can scale infinitely by just repeating the same pattern.
+Then your more complex “Poetflow” can serve as a demonstration of handling more steps and conditions, while “Workflow” or “My100StepWorkflow” can show you can scale infinitely by just repeating the same pattern.

 Putting all these in a README or a blog post that shows side-by-side:
 1. The minimal example (Petiteflow)
-2. The moderate complexity example (Poeflow)
+2. The moderate complexity example (Poetflow)
 3. The large scale demonstration (My100StepWorkflow)

 This triad can educate anyone who comes to your codebase or reads your blog.